deichworx/homecluster/README.md

 ### :page_facing_up:&nbsp; Configuration

-:round_pushpin: The `.config.env` file contains necessary configuration files that are needed by Ansible, Terraform and Flux.
+:round_pushpin: The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.

 1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables. **All are required** and read the comments they will explain further what is required.